jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending-jupyterhub.rst

 Setting memory and CPU guarantees / limits for your users
 ---------------------------------------------------------

 Each user on your JupyterHub gets a slice of memory and CPU to use.
-By default this is left a little to random chance - we do not provide any guarantees nor limits.
-We recommend most users change this!
+By default, each user is *guaranteed* 1G of RAM, but no enforced limits.
+This means each user is guaranteed at minimum 1G of RAM, but no exact upper limit (this will vary based on various factors outside of your control).
+We recommend most people change this!

 If you want all your users to have guaranteed access to 1Gi of RAM, and no more, you can add the following to your config.yaml and do an upgrade: